-CIPFA’s Mental Health and Wellbeing Hub is full of free resources for you and anyone in your personal or workplace networks who may need support.
+CIPFA's Mental Health and Wellbeing Hub is full of free resources for anyone who may need support.
 The hub brings together information and support on a wide range of topics.
-Access is free of charge, anonymous and there’s no need to register.
+Access is free of charge to all, not just CIPFA members or students, it's anonymous and there's no need to register.

 Music can be a really powerful tool for relaxation and concentration.
 Here are some recommended listens: